European-XFEL/guiextensions/doc/source/gui_scene_development.rst

 As it is an important part of the Karabo GUI, we expect that the Scene will require new widgets/elements and other changes as time goes by.
-The following should be considered guidelines for accomplishing that in a way which doesn't cause undue pain to existing users of the GUI.
+The following should be considered guidelines for accomplishing that in a way which does not cause undue pain to existing users of the GUI.